skaman82/HW3_tracker/README.md

 ## Compass
 • <del>CRITICAL Function: Not working on my watch yet - compass only mooving a few degrees if I rotate the watch</del> - kind of fixed in 1.00.42<br>
-• NEW in 1.00.42: Compas feezes somtimes<br>
+• NEW in 1.00.42: Compas feezes regulary<br>
-• UI: switching between the two compass modes not allways work (tapping on the list icon)<br>
+• UI: switching between the two compass modes not allways work/very laggy (tapping on the list icon)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/18.jpg" width="300px"/>

 ## Sleep
-• CRITICAL Tracking & Stats: Not working on my watch yet <br>
+• CRITICAL Sleep tracking & Stats: Not working on my watch yet <br>
 • UI: "All timing" Screen not working / not configurable<br>
 • UI: "add other timing" screen not working / not configurable<br>
 • UI: "Sleep goal" button looks not aligned and has no function<br>